 A Transfer on Death Deed allows you to avoid a time consuming and expensive probate process.

 A TOD Deed is inexpensive to implement AND can save your loved one’s thousands of dollars by not having to probate a Will or administer an estate.

 A Transfer on Death Deed can be revoked at any time.
 Furthermore, if the property is sold the TOD Deed is null and void.

 The beneficiary’s tax basis in the property will be stepped up to the fair market value on the date of your death just like if they had to probate your Will.

 Using a Transfer on Death Deed for your homestead is one the most common uses.
 Since The TOD Deed is not effective until you pass, your homestead benefits are not effected.

 How To Hire Us

+We utilize secure online questionnaires to streamline the hiring process.
 No office visit required.
-We utilize online questionnaires to streamline the hiring process.